 eDNA testing for great crested newts in the UK, analysing 1000’s of

-samples in recent seasons, over 1350 in 2015 alone!
+samples in recent seasons.
 If you suspect a

 great crested newt habitat on your development site, don’t hesitate to